Mercy14846/Mercy14846/README.md

 ### Hey there 👋

-MERCY Onaopemipo Akintola is a ✨ _special_ Geospatial Intelligence Imagery Analyst ✨
+MERCY Onaopemipo Akintola is a ✨ _special_ Geospatial Intelligence Imagery Analyst and a GeoDev✨

 - 🔭 I’m currently working on Eco Smart Cities Project for Nigeria as a Global Validator